VinodRathna/My-Calculator/README.md

 Final Step:
 go to your My Calculator folder and type cmd in the menu bar Command Prompt will open then type 'python Setup.py bdist_msi' in cmd

+wait for the command prompt to finish our command

+if the cmd has done it's work then close cmd

+and open your My Calculator folder and go to the dist folder. you'll see a Installer.

+Then the installer is ready.

 #Your Calculator is Ready!

 Thank you.